 17 years District Superintendent.....
 1987-2004

 Ryan graduated with a Bachelor of Arts degree in Biblical Studies with a minor in Theology from Indiana Bible College in May of 2006.
 Since that time Ryan has been privileged to serve in full time ministry in multiple capacities.
 During his time at IBC Ryan was very active with the Ministerial Student Association.
-It was also while working his way through IBC that Ryan met the love of his life (Rachel Shambo) and they were married soon afterwards.

 Click here to contact Rev. Ryan French.